 The Company has adopted the Model Code as the code of conduct for Directors in their dealings in securities of the Company.
-Having made specific enquiry with all Directors, all Directors confirmed that they have complied with the Model Code.
+Having made specific enquiry with all Directors, all Directors confirmed that they have complied with the Model Code throughout the year ended 31 December 2023.